Al-Buss refugee camp: 1948/9 Palestinian exodus

 When the state of Israel was declared in May 1948, Tyre was immediately affected: with the Palestinian exodus – also known as the Nakba' – thousands of Palestinian refugees fled to the city, often by boat.
-El-Buss was one of the first sites which was assigned to the Palestinian refugees as a transit camp.
-The majority of the first wave of Palestinians who arrived in El-Buss were Palestinian Christians from Haifa and Akka.
+Al-Buss was one of the first sites which was assigned to the Palestinian refugees as a transit camp.
+The majority of the first wave of Palestinians who arrived in Al-Buss were Palestinian Christians from Haifa and Akka.
 Most of them only found shelter in tents there.

 Soon the camp was overcrowded and more camps were set up in other parts of the country.
 Initially, Armenians and Palestinians cohabited in the camp.
-In the course of the 1950s, the Armenian refugees from El Buss were resettled to the Anjar area, while Palestinians from the Acre area in Galilee moved into the camp.
+In the course of the 1950s, the Armenian refugees from Al-Buss were resettled to the Anjar area, while Palestinians from the Acre area in Galilee moved into the camp.
 Many of them were apparently agriculturalists.
-Before UNRWA opened its first school in El Buss, children received education under the roof of the church or chapel.
+Before UNRWA opened its first school in Al-Buss, children received education under the roof of the church or chapel.

-In 1957, large-scale excavations of the Roman-Byzantine necropolis in El Buss started under the leadership of Emir Maurice Chéhab (1904-1994), "the father of modern Lebanese archaeology" who for decades headed the Antiquities Service in Lebanon and was the curator of the National Museum of Beirut.
+In 1957, large-scale excavations of the Roman-Byzantine necropolis in Al-Buss started under the leadership of Emir Maurice Chéhab (1904–1994), "the father of modern Lebanese archaeology" who for decades headed the Antiquities Service in Lebanon and was the curator of the National Museum of Beirut.
 The works stopped in 1967 and because of the political turmoil that followed Chehab could not take them up again.
 Publication of his research materials was never completed either.
 The whereabouts of most of the finds and the excavation documentation are unknown.

-In 1965, residents of El Buss gained access to electricity.
+In 1965, residents of Al-Buss gained access to electricity.